-Gets the value at the address: base address + offset stride element size in bytes.
+Gets the value at the address represented by offset from the base of this instance: base address + (offset \ stride \ element size in bytes).
 When an exception is thrown, no data is transferred.

 offset-of long in the memory region starting from the address specified in the associated factory method.